 The Danish Government has agreed on a new set of tax rules, which imply that researchers will have had to stay within the EU for seven out of the past eight years if they want to receive unemployment allowances by 2021, when the rules will be fully implemented.
 The Dean of Research at CBS, Søren Hvidkjær, calls the new rules “unfortunate”, and fears that it will lower international mobility.
-He will bring up the matter with Universities Denmark.
+He will be bringing up the matter with Universities Denmark.

 If we want to accelerate the transition towards a sustainable society, we need to start with the kindergarteners.
 Education and teaching in sustainability is the prerequisite to finding the solutions to the problems our planet is facing, argues Professor Donald Huisingh from the University of Tennessee.
 The solutions could include better design of the systems and machines that surround us.